telerik/blazor-docs/components/notification/appearance.md

 ## ThemeColor

 The color of the animated loading icon is controlled through the `ThemeColor` parameter.
-You can set it to a member of the `Telerik.Blazor.ThemeColor` enum:
+You can set it to a member of the `Telerik.Blazor.ThemeColor` class:

 * `Primary`
 * `Secondary`